luke-pennington/docker-jenkins-ssh-agent-extended/README.md

 # docker-jenkins-ssh-agent-extended
-A Jenkins SSH agent, based on the jenkinsci/ssh-slave, that additionally provides Docker client and Git.
+A Jenkins SSH agent, based on the jenkinsci/ssh-slave, that additionally provides Docker client, Git and curl.